 - possible credits towards your South Australian Certification of Education (SACE) or Australian Tertiary Admission Rank (ATAR) – talk to your teacher or principal.

 National Student Volunteer Week (NSVW) aspires to challenge and celebrate young people who are striving to make change through volunteering.

-From 12 to 18 August 2019, a wide variety of events, activities, forums and awareness-raising campaigns led by schools and higher education providers will take place nationwide.
+From 12 to 18 August 2019, a wide variety of events, activities, forums and awareness-raising campaigns led by schools and higher education providers took place nationwide.

-At the Department for Education, we're supporting student volunteering by holding an information session for educators on implementing student volunteering in a school.
-To attend the session or express your interest in upcoming sessions, register on Plink.
-We will share our online student volunteer - teacher tools, lesson plans and a range of information to create a student volunteer program that can also be linked to the Australian Curriculum.
+At the Department for Education, one of the ways we support student volunteering is by holding information sessions for educators on implementing student volunteering in a school.
+To attend future sessions or express your interest in upcoming sessions, contact us at education.volunteers [at] sa.go.au.
+At the session we will share our online student volunteer - teacher tools, lesson plans and a range of information to create a student volunteer program that can also be linked to the Australian Curriculum.

 Find out more about National Student Volunteer Week.